 Devon Clark is a Canadian art jeweller who started designing and creating accessories in 1996.
 She began her training at the Kootenay School of the Arts Center of Craft and Design in Nelson, BC, where she completed a 3 year diploma program in the Jewellery and Small Object Design department in 1999.
 She continued her education at the Alberta College of Art and Design in Calgary, Alberta, where she received a Bachelor of Fine Arts degree in the Jewellery and Metals program in 2002.

 Devon has been represented by some of Canada's top Craft galleries, and has also exhibited in the USA, France, Germany and Portugal.
-She currently works out of her studio in Savannah, Georgia.
+She currently works out of her studio in San Antonio, Texas.

 I am a designer and builder of accessories.
 I find beauty in a variety of different materials from precious and semiprecious gems and metals, to plastic, glass and paper.
 I believe value can be present in any material if you love how it looks so I tend to work with a variety of them.